ZoneMinder/zoneminder/docs/installationguide/debian.rst

 **Step 4:** Install zoneminder

 By default Debian will install the version published in Debian (stable).
 However you also have the option to install a newer version using backports.
-For example, at the time of this writting, bullseye (stable) ships with v.1.34.x and bullseye-backports with v.1.36.x.
+For example, at the time of this writing, bullseye (stable) ships with v.1.34.x and bullseye-backports with v.1.36.x.

 To install the version in bullseye stable, just run the following command.